automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Shamosaurus.md

 # Shamosaurus
-## Description: This Mongolian ankylosaur was a close relative of Gobisaurus.
+## This Mongolian ankylosaur was a close relative of Gobisaurus.